kirakira-dev/NintendoClientsWiki/Session-Protocol-(new).md

 [Pia](Pia-Overview) > [Protocols](Pia-Protocols) > Session Protocol (new)
 ---

 This page describes the session protocol that can be found in Pia version 6.x.
-It seems to be similar to the [[mesh protocol]] that was found in Pia 5.x.
+It seems to combine the functions of the [[station protocol]] and [[mesh protocol]] into one.

 *Added in 6.16 or earlier:*
 | Type | Description |